qadan/tunic_msu/README.md

 Hey, now you have MSU files to attach to your ROM!

+## Notes

+The music is super loud in the game.
+It's been normalized to -10.
+If that's still too loud, fiddle with line 8 in the JSON.
+Also bear in mind that a couple of tracks have been manually set to 0, since they're quiet.

 ## Contact

 Me if something is wrong.
 If you have song placement recommendations, they will be ignored. `fantallis#3161` on Discord.